prave17/the-design-cove/README.md

-# Interia - Interior Design Website🏠✨🎨
+# The Design Cove - Interior Design Website🏠✨🎨

-🏠 This is the code for the Interia website, which offers interior design solutions for homes.
+🏠 This is the code for the The Design Cove website, which offers interior design solutions for homes.
 The website provides various features such as design ideas, booking quotes, and information about the company.
 It is built using HTML, CSS, and JavaScript.

 ## Visit the Website

-🌐 To visit the Interia website, click [Here](https://meet244.github.io/Interia/).
+🌐 To visit the The Design Cove website, click [Here](https://meet244.github.io/Interia/).

 ## File Structure